CoderBotOrg/update-reset/README.md

 We can trigger a *restore* event (from a file, physical button, ..) which at boot will delete modifications in upper file-system, effectively resulting in a factory reset.

-## About Impementation
 Overlay is mounted by an init script.
 It mounts upper file-system, merge rootfs and upper into an overlayfs making this the new rootfs.
 Then calls systemd.

-If the button is pressed it cleans the upper fs.
+If the restore event is raised it cleans the upper fs.

 ## Setup
 ### Create of the upper partition or use part_overlay